 I finally finished my slipcover for my wing chair that I started back in the beginning of summer!
 My first slipcover made with drop cloths!

-I am not a sewer.
+I am not a seamstress.
 I have rarely used my sewing machine since I got it about 10 years ago.
 As a matter of fact I had to get my manual out every time I wanted to wind a bobbin or thread my machine.
 I’ve been able to do little things that required just straight line sewing like a basic pillow or once, I added some material to some curtains.
 But never anything complicated like dress making or this.

 I want to give a big thank you to Marian @ Miss Mustard Seed.
 Without her video tutorials I would have never had the courage to even try making a slipcover!